The APC Investment Difference

-- Active Management involves fund managers/ stockbrokers selecting stocks on the basis of their potential outperformance of the market.
+- Active Management involves fund managers or stockbrokers selecting stocks on the basis of their potential outperformance of the market.
 In contrast, our Asset Class Management approach is based on the premise that no individual (or team of individuals) has the skill or ability to outperform the market year on year after fees.
 We can however identify the types of securities (rather than individual securities) that have the potential to outperform (i.e. small and value stocks) and use that knowledge to seek outperformance of the market after fees.

 - Our “Asset Class Management” approach involves the purchase of “blocks” of securities in Australia and around the world.
-Our Australian share portfolio contains approximately 500 companies and the Global portfolio approximately 10,000 companies creating excellent diversification while minimising volatility/risk.
+Our Australian share portfolio contains approximately 500 companies and the Global portfolio approximately 10,000 companies creating diversification which minimises volatility/risk.
 It is important to note that we do not recommend indexing, nor do we recommend active management.
-Active managers can often have portfolios with a small number of stocks (e.g. a portfolio of 20 companies - representing a concentration risk), and they are usually unable to take advantage of all investment opportunities available in the equity markets.
+Active managers can often have portfolios with a small number of stocks (e.g. a portfolio of 20 companies – representing a concentration risk), and they are usually unable to take advantage of all investment opportunities available in the equity markets.

 - The buying and selling of stocks within our recommended portfolio occurs as infrequently as possible to ensure that tax is managed appropriately and costs are kept as low as possible.
 Conversely, active managers trade frequently to chase the next “outperforming stock”.
 This trading is often completed ignoring the tax implications of these transactions.